ibireme/yyjson/doc/BuildAndTest.md

 Building and testing
 ==============

-There are several ways to integrate yyjson into your project: source code, package manager, and CMake.
+There are several ways to integrate this library into your project: source code, package manager, and CMake.

 # Source code
 This library aims to provide a cross-platform JSON library, so it is written in ANSI C (actually C99, but compatible with strict C89).
 You can copy `yyjson.h` and `yyjson.c` to your project and start using it without any configuration.

-The library has been tested with `gcc`, `clang`, `msvc`, `tcc` compilers in [CI](https://github.com/ibireme/yyjson/actions).
+The library has been tested with `gcc`, `clang`, `msvc`, `tcc` compilers and `x86`, `arm`, `ppc`, `riscv`, `s390x` architectures in [Github CI](https://github.com/ibireme/yyjson/actions).
 Please [report a bug](https://github.com/ibireme/yyjson/issues/new?template=bug_report.md) if you encounter any compilation issues.

 The library has all features enabled by default, but you can trim out some of them by adding compile-time options.
-For example, disable JSON writer to reduce the binary size when you don't need serialization, or disable comments support to improve parsing performance.
+For example, you can disable the JSON writer to reduce the binary size when you don't need serialization, or disable comments support to improve parsing performance.
 See `Compile-time Options` for details.

 # Package manager

-You can use some popular package managers to download and install yyjson, such as `vcpkg`, `conan`, and `xmake`.
+You can use some popular package managers like `vcpkg`, `conan`, and `xmake` to download and install yyjson.
 The yyjson package in these package managers is kept up to date by community contributors.
 If the version is out of date, please create an issue or pull request on their repository.

 ## Use vcpkg